Cryotherapy For Pain, Inflammation & Migraines In Brooklyn NYC

 What is cryotherapy?

 Cryotherapy is a treatment that involves very cold temperatures.
-In fact, some temperatures are almost at freezing.
-It is a commonly used treatment in pain care and in beauty or wellness clinics.
+In fact, some temperatures are almost freezing.
+It is a commonly used treatment in pain such as Neck, Back or Joint pain.
 It is a treatment deemed safe for medical use.
-It is not always the most comfortable of treatments, however.
-Imagine sitting in an ice chest for a few minutes.
-This is potentially what cryotherapy can feel like.
+It is a comfortable of treatments, unlike direct Ice therapy.

-In simple terms, cryotherapy is a form of cold therapy that uses freezing or near-freezing temperatures, typically between -148°F and -220°F. In state-of-the-art cryotherapy clinics, doctors use liquid nitrogen encompassed in a handheld device or full-bodied equipment (cryochamber) that looks futuristic.
-The temperature is insanely cold that some doctors apply such devices locally to destroy abnormal cell growth, such as cancerous cells and tumors.
+In simple terms, cryotherapy is a form of cold therapy that uses freezing or near-freezing temperatures, typically between -148°F and -220°F. In state-of-the-art cryotherapy clinics, doctors use liquid nitrogen encompassed in a device that looks futuristic.
+The temperature is insanely cold yet relatively comfortable.

 How is it utilized?

 Cryotherapy is used for several reasons.
-It is most often used as a whole-body treatment for its general health benefits that will be discussed.
-It can also be used for very specific reasons as related to pain, injuries, and even cancers.
-For example, freezing temperatures are used to kill cancerous cells.
+Sometimes it is used as a whole-body treatment for its general health benefits.
+However for It can also be used locally for very specific body region as related to chronic pain and injuries.

-Cryotherapy should not be used for more than a few minutes or it could be fatal.
-When used in very small amounts of time, it is safe.
+Cryotherapy should not be used for more than a few minutes and when used in very small amounts of time, it is safe.

 Cryotherapy is often used by athletes and young people when they injure an area.
 For example, a sprained ankle often requires an ice pack or ice bath.
 This is an example of cryotherapy.
 Pain therapy doctors use it often with their patients in combination with other services.
 For example, they might utilize cryotherapy in combination with massage, physical therapy, or other rehabilitative services.